mattermost/mattermost-plugin-zoom/docs/installation/zoom-configuration/README.md

 ---
 description: >-
-  You'll need to choose which authnetication method you want your users to connect their Zoom accounts
+  You'll need to choose which authentication method you want your users to use to connect their Zoom accounts
 ---